arcecr/exercise-todo-list-react-fetch/README.md

-# Todo List with React
+# Todo List with React and Fetch

 > For 4Geeks Academy